ivo-junior/map_marker_cache/README.md

 // Get a cached BitmapDescriptor final BitmapDescriptor markerIcon = await MapMarkerCache.instance.getOrBuildAndCacheMarkerIcon(
   assetPath: 'assets/your_marker.svg', // Path to your SVG asset
+  devicePixelRatio: MediaQuery.of(context).devicePixelRatio, // For correct scaling
   // Optional: A unique key for your icon.
-If not provided, the assetPath is used as the key.
+If not provided, a key is generated from the assetPath and size.
   // key: 'unique_marker_id',
   // Optional: Specify the desired size.
   // size: const Size(90, 90),
 );